curlydesigner/site/_posts/2021-07-31-p_bb-power_centre.md

 ### Industry

-   Design for a Blackberry Design System
+   Re-design for a Blackberry Power Center App

-   Secure Mobile Apps for HUB+ Productivity Suite
+   Part of the HUB+ Secure Mobile Productivity Suite

    - Inbox Email and Notes Apps
    - Calendar and Task Apps